-There are many ways for you to store your Bitcoins safely once you have bought them.
+There are many ways for you to store your BTC safely once you have bought them.
 So, now that you know how to buy Bitcoin, time to know how to keep them safe.
-The most secure way, and the way we recommend is to store your Bitcoin in a hardware wallet.
+The most secure way and the way I recommend is to store your Bitcoin in a hardware wallet.

 Hardware wallets come with a price, but they are much safer.
 So, if you really, really don’t want to lose your Bitcoin, you should think about buying one of these:

-Nano Ledger S – The Nano Ledger S allows you to store Bitcoin, Ethereum, and other cryptocurrencies!
+Nano Ledger X – The Nano Ledger X allows you to store Bitcoin, Ethereum, and other cryptocurrencies!
 This is an easy-to-use hardware wallet with a lot more security than online wallets and software wallets.
-You can buy the Ledger Nano S for around $95.
+You can buy the Ledger Nano X for around $149.

 Whenever you sign up or log in to a website that you buy, sell or store cryptocurrency on, you should always check that the website has an SSL Certificate.

-This is the green text that is on the left of the website address.
-In the image above, you can see that the SSL Certificate says “Secure” — this means we are on the real LocalBitcoins website.
+This is the green text and lock image that are at the left of the website address.
+If the SSL is in place, it will say “Secure” — this means we are probably on the real LocalBitcoins website.

 An SSL certificate is a type of security that is used to keep your information secure.
-It makes sure that any information that is entered into the website stays private — this is very important for your safety!
+It makes sure that any information that is entered into the website stays private — this is very important for the safety of your information!

-SSL certificates are there to protect your privacy and stop you from using a fake Bitcoin exchange site, and it will keep your Bitcoin wallet safe from hackers.
+SSL certificates are there to protect your privacy and stop you from using a fake Bitcoin exchange site, and they will keep your Bitcoin wallet safe from hackers.
 If the website doesn't have an SSL, knowing how to buy Bitcoin won't be very useful, as you might lose them.

-When you have set up your exchange account (such as Coinbase), it will ask you to set up two-step verification.
-This keeps your account secure and I strongly advise that you set it up.
+When you have set up your exchange account (such as Binance), it will ask you to set up two-step verification.
+This keeps your account secure, and I strongly advise that you set it up.

-You set it up using your cell phone by following the steps below:
+You set it up using your mobile phone, by following the steps below:

 Now, every time that you try to log in to your account, you will be sent an SMS code.
 You must enter it into the website to complete your login.

-This adds extra security to your account; hackers will now need your mobile device as well as your username and password.
+This adds extra security to your account; hackers will now need your mobile device, as well as your username and password.
 It's a much safer way of how to buy Bitcoin!

-This also works with email addresses: some exchanges use an email for two-step verification instead of SMS/cell phone.
-It works the same way, but it is less secure because it is easier for a hacker to get your email password than your mobile device.
+This also works with email addresses: some exchanges use an email for two-step verification instead of an SMS / mobile phone.
+It works the same way, but is less secure, because it is easier for a hacker to get your email password than your mobile device.